JereKuusela/valheim-expand_world_prefabs/README.md

   - Each terrain color component must be same or lower.
 - environments: List of valid environments.
 - bannedEnvironments: List of  invalid environments.
-- globalKeys (P): List of global keys that must be set.
+- globalKeys: List of global keys that must be set.
   - The values are converted to lower case because the game always uses lower case.
-- bannedGlobalKeys (P): List of global keys that must not be set.
+- bannedGlobalKeys: List of global keys that must not be set.
   - The values are converted to lower case because the game always uses lower case.
-- keys (P): List of saved custom data that must be set.
+- keys: List of saved custom data that must be set.
   - The values are converted to lower case to match global keys behavior.
   - Format is `key1 value1, key2 value2, ...`.
   - Value can be a range `min;max;step` for integers (step defaults 1 if not given).
-- bannedKeys (P): List of saved custom data that must not be set.
+- bannedKeys: List of saved custom data that must not be set.
   - The values are converted to lower case to match global keys behavior.
   - Format is `key1 value1, key2 value2, ...`.
   - Value can be a range `min;max;step` for integers (step defaults 1 if not given).